citrix-openstack/blogentries/Introduction_To_XenServer_Fuel_Plugin.md

 	iptables -A FORWARD -i eth3 -o br-mgmt -j ACCEPT

 * Next we route packets to management and storage network go through HIMN as a gateway.
-The IP address of management and storage network is set in `/etc/astute.yaml` as well as other orchestration information.
+The IP address of management network, storage network and HIMN is stored in `/etc/astute.yaml` as well as other orchestration information.
+You need to parse them out and put them into below commands.

     route add -net mgmt_ip netmask mgmt_mask gw himn_ip